BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **The Lord of Lorien** `PASSIVE`

-Celeborn gains a free Will point each turn.
-If it is not spent by the end of the turn, then the point is lost.
+Celeborn gains a free Will Point at the start of each turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 - **Battle Wisdom** `PASSIVE`

-Friendly Lothlorien Warrior models within 3" of Celeborn gain a bonus of +1 To Wound when making Strikes.
+Friendly Lothlórien Warrior models within 3" of Celeborn gain a bonus of +1 To Wound when making Strikes.

+Any Galadhrim Warriors upgraded to Lorien Guard in Celeborn's warband may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>